 The key explanation for that is not any form of a trend in the business.
 It is the product of a sequence of events.
 Auto repair is labor-intensive and thus costly.
 This also causes auto firms to write off completely reparable cars without compensating their owners to send them to auctions.

 The explanation for that is still the same.
 It ends up being a write-off because the upgrades a car would need to be roadworthy again will cost about as much as the car on the market is worth.
-This is why they have become incredibly common with many re-marketers.
+This is why they have become widespread with many re-marketers.

 Why Most People Buy Damaged Cars